biogacop/fastMethod/README.md

 The necessary parameters, _model and _maxLength, are the model and maxLength defined.
 Finally the parameter _cplex allows the user to changed the solver to be used.

-In the 'Notebooks' directory there are two nontebooks including examples on the use of the module to compute gMCSs and genetic interventions to ensure the coupled growth of a desired bioproducts.
+In the 'Notebooks' directory there are two notebooks including examples on the use of the module to compute gMCSs and genetic interventions to ensure the coupled growth of a desired bioproducts.

+We have also included in the directory 'models' the models used in the paper